michaelandrefraniatte/michaelandrefraniatte/README.md

 • Laws: You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce, copy, modify or create derivative work from work of author.
 Author retains all rights on his source codes.

-• Infringement: You have to pay to author 1 billion $ for each work of author from a single line infringed.
+• Infringement: You have to pay to author 1 billion $ for each work of author from one line infringed.